Prince-Obiuto/web-form/README.md

 ## Overview

 This project is a **Java-based web application** for collecting user information through an HTML form.
 The form captures details like personal information, academic background, and other relevant data, which are then stored in a MySQL database.
 The backend is implemented using **NanoHTTPD**, a lightweight web server for handling HTTP requests and responses.
+Also uses the mail handler from javax to handle mail requests.

 The project is hosted on **Vercel** for production deployment, allowing users to submit information remotely.